Forvideos061/awesome-3d-ai-seo-geo/README.md

 # How to Use This Repository

-This repository is organized as a starting point rather than a strict learning path.
+This repository is designed as a practical reference rather than a strict course.

-If you are new to 3D Web SEO, a practical order is:
+If you are new to 3D Web SEO, a useful learning order is:

 ```text
 1. SEO Fundamentals